 The University accepts payment in cash, personal check, travelers' checks, credit cards (MasterCard, Visa, American Express), and wire transfers.
 All credit and debit card transactions incur a non-refundable service fee equal to 2.75% of gross charges.
-Credit and Debit Card payments may be made over the phone by calling the cashier at 415-442-7800.
+Credit and Debit Card payments may be made online via myGGU/Self-Service.
 Checks should be mailed to: Golden Gate University, Student Accounting Services, 536 Mission St., San Francisco, CA 94105-2968 or presented in person to the cashier at the GGU Hub.
 The student's school identification number (SID) must appear on all checks and money orders to ensure they are credited to the appropriate account.
 In addition to these forms of payment, the University offers deferred payment plans listed below.
 Some payment plans require verification of eligibility prior to registration.

-6. Returned Checks
+f.
+Returned Checks